When looking for inspirational dog names, you may want to consider Alaskan dog names.

 Female Alaskan Dog Names

-A Shakespearean female name that literally means “builder”.
+A Shakespearean female name that means “builder”.

 However, in this context, Bona is a reference to Mount Bona in the St. Elias mountain range, which is a stunning 16, 550 feet high.